Photo by David Meanix

 Anthime is an internationally sought-after performer and composer and maintains a rigorous international creative presence.

 Anthime is the composer-in-residence for Circle Theater of New York (CTNY) for whom they scored and performed The Mountain in June 2014, which was nominated for Best Original Music at the 2015 New York Innovative Theater Awards and won for Best Original Choreography, Trail of Crumbs in April 2015, Wellspring for the RADA festival in London in June 2016 and their newest score Strangers, the second co-production between CTNY and the Théâtre National du Luxembourg (TNL) in January of 2018.
-Anthime has also scored and collaborated on TNL’s productions of Codename Aschan in 2017 and L’Ecume des Jours in March 2018.
+Anthime has also scored and collaborated on TNL’s productions of Codename Aschan in 2017, L’Ecume des Jours in March 2018 and Richard iI in May 2022.

-Currently, Anthime is collaborating with fellow Glens Falls native Catherine Reid (Nearby, Faraway, One Life to Live) on a new commission about essential workers and their experiences throughout pandemic set to be premiered at The Hyde Museum in Glens Falls, New York in May 2022.
-This is their second collaboration with Reid, after Holding It All: A Collaborative Oratorio (Hudson Falls 2021)
+Another frequent collaborator of Anthime’s is fellow Glens Falls native Catherine Reid (Nearby, Faraway, One Life to Live).
+They are working a new commission about the effects of climate change in the Adirondack Park titled Close To The Earth: Music for Our Changing Climate.
+This is their third collaboration with Reid, after Holding It All: A Collaborative Oratorio (Hudson Falls 2021).